tchibatron/dbeaver/ER-Diagrams.md

 Both types of diagrams provide the same tools to adjust their view and structure.
 They can be printed and exported to image file formats.

 ## Structure Adjustment
+NOTE: All changes to existing database schemas cannot be saved and are intended for exploration purposes only.
-You can do the following structure changes in diagrams:
+You can do the following structure changes in diagrams.
 *  Add new tables to a diagram by drag-n-dropping them onto the diagram field from the [Database Navigator](https://github.com/serge-rider/dbeaver/wiki/Database-Navigator).
 *  Rearrange tables in the diagram by dragging them all over the space.
 You can select several tables and drag them to a new location.
 *  Auto-arrange tables into a compact view after manual rearrangements: click the **Arrange Diagram** (<img src="https://www.dropbox.com/s/hh1xnkn22ow0tzf/Arrange%20diagram.png?raw=1"/>) in the toolbar or on the context menu (right-click anywhere on the diagram tab).